immarisabel/PRACTICE-journax/bin/README.md

 - [ ] Create main journal input fields
 - [x] SQL course 2 sections
 - [ ] Create multiple journals (and their databases) from inside the application
-- [ ] allow multiple line input (need to study more about I/O for this.
-Using a ListArray of lines?)

 - [x ] Delete option
 	- [ x] Delete chosen entry